List of Fables characters: Reynard the Fox

 Reynard the Fox is a resident of the farm who stayed loyal during Goldilocks's revolution.
-He is a trickster, and a rogue, but also very cunning and brave, a characteristic that makes him very similar to Charming and Jack Horner as the three are depicted as a stereotype of lovable rogue.
+He is a trickster, and a rogue, but also cunning and brave, a characteristic that makes him similar to Charming and Jack Horner as the three are depicted as a stereotype of lovable rogue.
 He often puts himself at risk for just causes, when he isn't driving his fellow animals crazy with his tricks.
 He helped Snow White escape the clutches of The Three Pigs and helped her defeat Shere Khan and free Weyland Smith from his bonds.
 He flirts with Snow White shamelessly, who is, in turn, is playfully appalled by the fox's advances.
 During preparations for Bigby and Snow's home, Reynard tells Prince Charming that he blames him.
 When he asks why, Reynard explains if Prince Charming had kept his promise for glamour spells, he could have become a human and swept Snow off her feet.
 Charming, not wanting to be reminded of his broken promises, tells him to leave him alone.
 In the Homelands, he was the one who led King Noble the Lion's subjects (a large number of anthropomorphic animals) into the Mundy world, enabling them to escape the slavery of the Adversary's army.
 He did this despite the fact that, as a trickster, he was disliked by most of his neighbors.
 In a display of power, Ozma bestowed the ability to shapeshift between fox and human forms, and his human form is apparently very attractive.
 Currently, he is amusing himself by transforming back and forth and is very excited to be off the farm.
 He eventually becomes one of the Knights of Rose Red's New Camelot.